Trayce Thompson Preview, Player Props: White Sox vs. Rockies

 Trayce Thompson At The Plate

-- This season, Thompson has totaled at least one hit in 10 of 42 games (23.8%), and had multiple hits twice.
+- In 10 of 43 games this season (23.3%), Thompson has reached safely via hit, and that includes multiple hits twice.

-- Looking at the 42 games he has played this season, he's went deep in three of them (7.1%), and in 4.7% of his trips to the plate.
+- He has hit a home run in three games this year (7.0%), homering in 4.5% of his plate appearances.

-- Thompson has had an RBI in five games this season (11.9%), including three multi-RBI outings (7.1%).
-He has also driven in three or more of his team's runs in one contest.
+- Thompson has an RBI in five of 43 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.